Division of Social Sciences

 3. A minimum of two advanced seminars (at least one each in two different subfields).

-4. Craft and Rhetoric of Political Inquiry (a research design course recommended for 2nd and 3rd year students).
+4. Research Design (recommended for 2nd and 3rd year students).

 5. Introduction to Statistics

-6. Baccalaureate Thesis or Portfolio Project in Political Science.
+6. Senior Thesis or Portfolio Project in Political Science.

 7. Baccalaureate Exam and Oral Defense of the Thesis or Portfolio Project.